zachhorn/personal-site/README.md

 # zacheh.com

-Welcome, this is my personal site.
+~~Welcome, this is my personal site.~~
+This *was* my personal site.
+I'm pursuing a new venture, so I moved everything over to [zacharyhorn.com](https://zacharyhorn.com/) to function as a personal site, but also a sales page for the work I'm doing at the moment.

 ## CHANGELOG